 2. Learn what comparison cities are doing, do the same, but find a way to frame it in a way that aligns with the culture of your jurisdiction.
 “Cleaner air” is likely going to go over better than “save the polar bears”.

 3. Strictly enforce landscaping requirements if you haven’t been.
 Frame it as community aesthetics to help your argument when you get push back.
-Measure those trees because the climate and future generations will be better for it!
+Encourage tree credits for preservation because the climate and future generations will be better for it!

 4. Require open space provisions for PUDs.
 Make sure the space(s) are adequate and not just paper-open spaces.

 5. Consider revising tree requirements in terms of canopy instead of quantity.
 Check out Tigard, Oregon’s tree requirements.

 6. Allow alternative compliance for landscaping requirements to be approved administratively.
 Allow staff to be problem solvers by approving landscape plans that might not exactly qualify, however make part of your consideration include canopy cover, open space, street trees, and other elements that reduce the urban heat island or green infrastructure principles.

 7. Consider allowing off-site shared parking arrangements.
 Off-peak parking arrangements could reduce the need for more parking lots.

 8. Consider reducing required parking for properties in proximity to mass transit stations/stops.
 Maybe allow reduced parking if adjacent to a street with a dedicated bicycle facility.

 9. Consider reducing required parking for developments that will set aside conservation areas for stormwater infiltration.